klts-io/website/content/en/docs/pre-install.md

 By default, Kubernetes uses a CRI to interface with your chosen container runtime.

-If you don't specify a runtime, kubeadm automatically tries to detect an installed container runtime by scanning through a list of well known Unix domain sockets.
+If you don't specify a runtime, kubeadm automatically tries to detect an installed container runtime by scanning through a list of well-known Unix domain sockets.
 The following table lists container runtimes and their associated socket paths:

 | Runtime    | Path to Unix domain socket      |
 | ---------- | ------------------------------- |